EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 ## Requirements:

-1. Determine how much RAM your device has by running following command via SSH:
+1. Determine how much RAM your device has by running the following command via SSH:
 ```$bash
 cat /proc/cmdline
 ```